Finding the opportunity that's right for you

 1. Use free resources

 All public sector contracts are in the public domain and therefore are listed on free websites.
-There are two main ones covering all UK contracts, TED (Tenders Electronic Daily-Supplement to the Official Journal of the EU) and Contracts Finder.
+There are two main ones covering all UK contracts, Find a Tender and Contracts Finder.
 There is no need to pay a fee to a website to be able to search for tenders, or to access the information.

 2. Use the search functionality on these websites to narrow down the search to the best opportunities